Overview

-decorator (Python) or function wrapper (JavaScript/TypeScript) is the primary way to structure your traces in Laminar.
+decorator (Python) or function wrapper (JavaScript/TypeScript) is the simplest way to structure your traces in Laminar.
 It allows you to:

 observe()